 - Multiple orders of the same item.
 It’s not out of the ordinary for a customer to order multiple quantities of an item.
 However, if you see an order for an unusually large number of the same item from an individual customer (not a B2B order), you might want to check it out before you ship anything.

 - Abnormally large orders.
 If an order represents a much larger ticket size than what your business normally averages, you should probably confirm that it’s legitimate before processing the transaction and shipping the goods.
-This not only protects you from fraud, but might also save you from having your merchant account shut down or the transaction held by your processor due to the unusually large ticket size.

 - Unexpected international orders.
 If your business normally only processes orders in your home country, a sudden order that needs to be shipped to a foreign country should get your attention and warrant further inquiry before approval.
 As we’ll see below, some countries have significantly higher rates of online fraud than others.